jordanrolph/hello-adonis/README.md

 Set the environment variable `DATABASE_URL` with your Postgres connection string for your production database.
 How you do this depends on your hosting provider.

+## Database commands

+### Ace commands

+This starter defines some ace commands to simplify using Drizzle, and keep the Developer experience consistent with a normal Adonis app.

+Run `node ace list` to see all the available commands.
+The database specific commands are explained in more detail below, but in summary:

+- `node ace make:model` -> Makes a new database model and adds it to the schema
+- `node ace make:migration` -> Generates a new migration file
+- `node ace migration:run` -> Applies any pending migrations to the database
+- `node ace migration:rollback` -> Reverts a migration and deletes the file

 ### Exploring the database with Drizzle Studio

 Drizzle Studio is great for managing your database tables, and doing simple admin like creating test records.